-Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
-Detox could last just a few days.
+The duration of detox each individual needs, will vary, based on multiple factors, including frequency and recency of usage, history of addiction, previous detoxes, etc. Detox could last just a few days.
 Others may take much longer than this to progress.
 Clinic staff understand this.

 Always enquire about having a look around the clinic, by visiting first, before committing.
 Most clinics don't have an open-door policy, but will happily let you see inside, by arrangement.